 Being a coastal community, Mukilteo is blessed with many natural features such as forested ravines, streams, and wetlands.
 Wetlands in particular have been strictly regulated by the Department of Ecology since the mid-1980’s and have limited the development potential of property.
 However in late 2010, Ecology, with the Corp of Engineers, established rules that allow for more development flexibility and the City developed a program that takes advantage of these new state rules.
 The Critical Areas Mitigation Program (CAMP) offers more flexibility for property owners to explore off-site mitigation options for mitigating unavoidable impacts to wetlands in order to develop in-fill properties.
-To view the City’s CAMP, click here: Critical Areas Mitigation Program (CAMP).
+You can view the Critical Areas Mitigation Program (CAMP) anytime.

 Development Impacts to Wetlands

 In the past, unavoidable impacts to wetlands were required to be mitigated on-site, limiting development potential for properties containing wetlands.
 Additionally, on-site mitigation does not always help meet the broader ecological goals or functions of wetlands.
 The state’s rules, along with the City’s wetland mitigation program will allow property owners the option of expanding or restoring existing wetlands on City-owned property versus on-site mitigation.